jonathansharman/najan/src/modality.md

 Every clause in Najan begins with a mood particle expressing how the speaker relates the clause to the world or to other possible worlds.
-The mood particles are clipped from corresponding verbs, e.g. {jə} (sensory indicative mood) from {jec} (_sense_, _perceive_, or _intuit_).
+The mood particles are derived from corresponding verbs, e.g. {jə} (sensory indicative mood) from {jec} (_sense_, _perceive_, or _intuit_).

 <table>